 - Salt, Cumin, garlic salt, and black pepper- These are the dry spices you will need for this recipe.

 - Yeast- I have tried both active dry and instant and did not notice a difference.
-I have heard other people say it matters, but in my kitchen it hasn't.
+I have heard other people say it matters, but in my kitchen, it hasn't.

 - Green Chilis- they range from mild to hot, so you choose how spicy you like it.

-- Monterey Cheese- This my favorite cheese to go with green chilis, but you can also use a sharp cheddar if you like.
+- Monterey Cheese- This is my favorite cheese to go with green chilis, but you can also use a sharp cheddar if you like.

 How To Make